Calcium bromide: Synthesis, structure, and reactions

-In this reaction, the oxygen oxidizes the bromide to bromine.

 Uses

 It is mainly used as dense aqueous solutions for drilling fluids.
 It is also used in neuroses medication, freezing mixtures, food preservatives, photography and fire retardants.

+It minimizes the emission of gaseous mercury in the combustion of coal.

+In the laboratory

-Calcium bromide has been shown to undergo complexation with triphenylphosphine oxide, allowing for removal of triphenylphosphine oxide from reaction mixtures without the use of chromatography.
+Calcium bromide forms complexes with triphenylphosphine oxide, allowing for removal of triphenylphosphine oxide from reaction mixtures without the use of chromatography.